selectel/terraform-provider-selectel/website/docs/d/dbaas_flavor_v1.html.markdown

 - `vcpus` - CPU count for the flavor.
 - `ram` - RAM count for the flavor.
 - `disk` - Disk size for the flavor.
+- `datastore_type_ids` - List of datastore types that support this flavor.